vilgax0228/wine-quality/README.md

 Feature Type: Real
 Features: 11

-Mais informações:
+Additional information:

 Due to privacy and logistic issues, only physicochemical (inputs) and sensory (the output) variables are available.

 These datasets can be viewed as classification or regression tasks.

-The classes are ordered and not balanced (e.g. there are many more normal wines than excellent or poor ones).
-Outlier detection algorithms could be used to detect the few excellent or poor wines.
+The classes are ordered and not balanced (e.g. there are many more normal wines than excellent or poor ones). *Outlier detection algorithms* could be used to detect the few excellent or poor wines.

 Also, we are not sure if all input variables are relevant.
-So it could be interesting to test feature selection methods.
+So it could be interesting to test *feature selection methods*.

 Input variables (based on physicochemical tests):
 1 - fixed acidity